 Fig 1.
 A. Overview of DLICV model training.
 The lifespan dataset for training the model was derived from 22 different datasets that are part of the ISTAGING consortium, by automatically detecting cluster centers of each dataset, to select most representative scans.
 B. (top) An example subject with global cortical atrophy, which illustrates the importance of accurate ICV estimation for normalization purposes.
 The DLICV mask (green) captured cortical CSF due to atrophy, while the multi-atlas “brain mask” (not shown here) had an ICV estimation %6.8 lower than DLICV; B. (middle) Examples of segmentation using DLICV (green), HDBET (red) and MASS (blue); B. (bottom) Example DLICV segmentation (red) for a case with extreeme motion showing the robustness of the method.
 C. Age trends of ICV volumes estimated using DLICV, HDBET and MASS in ADNI and BLSA, and using DLICV, MASS and brain masks computed by the UKBB organizers.
 DLICV reduced the age slope of ICV by a factor of 2 against other methods.

 Figure 2.
 A. Visualization of CSF regional decomposition using non-negative matrix decomposition.
 B. Analysis of disease effects using CSF regional volumes normalized by reference control distributions.
 The y axis shows the count of outlier CSF regions, i.e CSF regions that showed a statistically significant deviation from the distribution of age and gender matched control subjects (for two different z score thresholds), for disease groups MCI, AD, fronto-temporal dementia (FTD), Lewy body dementia (LBD), vascular dementia (VD), hydrocephalus (HydC).
-The values above each box plot show the incidence rate ratio.
+The count of outliers were modeled using negative binomial regressions, and significantly higher incidence rate ratios are reported above each boxplot.
 C. Individualized CSF atrophy map for a single self reported TBI subject.
 Voxelwise z-score map of CSF tissue densities normalized by age and gender matched control subjects were thresholded at z>2.5.
 D. Comparison of abnormal regional CSF volumes between CN and TBI subjects in UKB.
 The x axis represents the count of abnormal CSF voxels after normalization of CSF-RAVENS maps by age and gender matched control subjects.
 TBI subjects had significantly higher CSF abnormality (p<<0.001)